NationalSecurityAgency/qgis-d3datavis-plugin/README.md

 <div style="text-align:center"><img src="help/category.jpg" alt="Hour of the day vs custom crime category"></div>

-# Generate Word Cloud
+# Word Cloud Algorithms
-This is an experimental algorithm that generates a word cloud image.
-It will not be available by default because the python worldcloud library needs to be installed first.
+These are experimental algorithms that generate word cloud images.
+They will not be available by default because the python worldcloud library needs to be installed.
 This is done by opening the **OSGeo4W Shell** and then running the command ***pip install wordcloud***.
-You can then launch QGIS and ***Generate Word Cloud*** will be added to the menu.
-If you get an error message that says "***ImportError: The _imagingft C module is not installed***", you will need to run the command ***pip uninstall pillow*** and then ***pip install pillow***.
+You can then launch QGIS and the alogirhtms ***Word cloud from attribute*** and ***Word cloud from file*** will be added to the menu.
+If you get an error message when you run these algorithms that says "***ImportError: The _imagingft C module is not installed***", you will need to run the command ***pip uninstall pillow*** and then ***pip install pillow***.
 There seems to be some problem with the pillow library in QGIS.
 This requires system administrator privileges.
 On Windows find the *OSGeo4W Shell* in the *Start* menu.
 Right-mouse click on *OSGeo4W Shell*, click on *More* and then click on *Open file location*.
 Find the *OSGeo4W Shell* in the file browser window and right-mouse click on it and select ***Run as administrator***.
 This will put you in administrator mode when you uninstall and reinstall ***pillow***.

+## Word cloud from attritute
-This algorithm generates a word cloud from one of the string attributes of a vector layer.
-It takes all of the attribute string values and generates a word cloud from them.
+This algorithm generates a word cloud from one of the string attributes of a vector or table layer.
+It takes all of the attribute's string values and generates a word cloud from them.
 The parameters are fairly self explanatory.

-This is an example of the algorithm, run on the Natural Earth airport shapefile with the airport name field used as the selected attribute:
+This is an example of the algorithm, run on the Natural Earth airport shapefile with the airport name field used as the selected attribute.
+The output file can be a PNG, TIFF, or SVG format.

 <div style="text-align:center"><img src="help/wc_algorithm.jpg" alt="Word cloud"></div>